NBDHE General Information

 Transition to the Standard-Length NBDHE in October 2021

 In July of 2020, the JCNDE transitioned to a validated reduced-length form of the NBDHE to help address a backlog of candidates who were unable to test due to the pandemic.
 While the pandemic remains, the backlog of candidates has been addressed and capacity is currently present in test centers.
-Given updated conditions, the JCNDE will begin transitioning to the standard-length version of the NBDHE on October 8, 2021.
+Given updated conditions, the JCNDE returned to the standard-length version of the NBDHE in October 2021.
 The standard-length-NBDHE will also incorporate the 2017 periodontal disease classifications, the implementation of which had been delayed by the pandemic.
 Please see the Implementation of Updated Periodontal Classification Terminology section below for additional information.

 All candidates have six months of eligibility to complete the NBDHE, with the starting date coinciding with the date on which DTS has fully processed the candidate’s application.
 The following table provides information concerning how the transition to the standard-length-NBDHE will occur, with regard to test form assignments and the date when the candidate’s application is ready for processing by DTS.